University of Victoria: Student newspaper

-UVic's oldest and most recognized weekly student newspaper, founded in 1948, is The Martlet.
+UVic's oldest and most-recognized weekly student newspaper, founded in 1948, is The Martlet.
 It is distributed all over campus and the Greater Victoria area.
 The paper is named after the legendary martlet bird, whose inability to land is often seen to symbolize the constant quest for knowledge, learning, and adventure.
 The Martlet is partly funded by student fees.
 The Martlet is the only independent campus newspaper at the University of Victoria, and therefore one of the only publications that has the time and resources to fully hold both the University of Victoria and the University of Victoria Students' Society (UVSS) accountable.
 The Martlet regularly reports on UVic Board of Governors and Senate meetings, as well as University of Victoria Students' Society Board meetings and elections.

-Today, The Martlet has a wide circulation and can be found in coffee shops, theatres, grocery stores, offices, and street corners throughout Victoria, British Columbia.
-The newspaper maintains its strong editorial line and commitment to politics and activism.
-Many national journalists and columnists in Canada have gotten their start in writing journalism at The Martlet and it continues to produce opportunities for student writers to become professionals.
-Notable Martlet alumni include Andrew MacLeod of the Tyee, Victoria Mayor Lisa Helps, and Leader of the B.C.
-Green Party Andrew Weaver.

-In recent years, The Martlet has broken stories about UVSS spending deficits, UVic's reputational enhancement project, divestment lobbying efforts by UVic student activists, issues with UVic's sexualized violence policy, the arrival of Starbucks on campus, problems in the UVic Sociology department, international student tuition hikes, student groups' support of the Unist'ot'en First Nation camp, pro-life vs. pro-choice protesters on campus, racism and antisemitism on campus, and the ongoing battle for UVic student Lilia Zaharieva to receive her life-saving medication for her cystic fibrosis.

-The Martlet is written and published on the unceded lands of the Lekwungen peoples, and the Songhees, Esquimalt, and W̱SÁNEĆ peoples.

-Martlet stories are regularly picked up by larger publications including the CBC, CTV News, the Times Colonist, and Chek News.

-University traditions, myths, lore
+University traditions, myths, and lore

+Order of Pi

+The Order of Pi is a charity fundraiser run by the Engineering & Computer Science Students’ Society every March.
+During the week around March 14th (Pi Day), UVIC students can nominate their friends or professors with silly charges, and then students will dress up in medieval robes and conduct a trial to pie the accused person in the face.
+The person accused can to get out of the pieing by donating at least $5 more, and then they get to choose someone else in the audience to be pied instead.
+This usually results in a bidding war where the audience keeps contributing money to see the person pied in the face.

+The event was founded in 1993, and has been run every March for over 30 years.
+The money raised from the charity drive has gone to multiple foundations, including The Children’s Health Foundation of Vancouver Island and The Mustard Seed Food Bank.